lorenzo-rovigatti/comp_bio_notes/folding.md

 The algorithmic complexity of the four cases are $\mathcal{O}(1)$, $\mathcal{O}(1)$, $\mathcal{O}(N^2)$ and $\mathcal{O}(N)$.
 Since there are $\sim N^2$ entries, the overall algorithmic complexity is $\mathcal{O}(N^4)$, and the required storage space is $\mathcal{O}(N^2)$, since only $N \times N$ matrices are required.
 The computational efficiency can be improved by limiting the size of a bulge or interior loop to some value (often taken to be $30$), which brings the complexity of the third case of Eq. [](#eq:V_recursion_M) down to $\mathcal{O}(N^2)$, and the overall algorithmic complexity down to $\mathcal{O}(N^3)$.

-A very nice open-source implementation of the Zuker's algorithm can be found [here](https://github.com/Lattice-Automation/seqfold).
+A very nice (but not necessarily easy to read) open-source implementation of the Zuker's algorithm can be found [here](https://github.com/Lattice-Automation/seqfold).

-## Beyond the MFE: the McCaskill algorithm
+## Beyond the MFE: the McCaskill algorithm[^mccaskill_derivation]

-The derivations in this section are taken from [](doi:10.1371/journal.pcbi.1006341).
+[^mccaskill_derivation]: The derivations in this section are taken from [](doi:10.1371/journal.pcbi.1006341).

 The Nussinov's and Zuker's algorithm find the optimal secondary structure of an RNA strand, defined as the structure that minimise the overall (free) energy.
 However, the conformations of macromolecules that are in thermal equilibrium with their environment are not fixed: in principle *any* allowed structure can be visited, given enough time (remember the concept of ergodicity and phase space?).
 In particular, if we define $\mathcal{P}$ as the *structural ensemble*, *i.e.* the ensemble of allowed structures, the probability that a macromolecule has a specific secondary structure $P$ is given by